-The AGOA was re-authorised in June 2015 for 10 years until 2025, with South Africa's inclusion.
-This will secure continued market access for South African products, including in value-added generating sectors such as agriculture and automobiles and automobiles.
+The African Growth and Opportunity Act (AGOA) was re-authorised in June 2015 for 10 years until 2025, with South Africa's inclusion.
+This will secure continued market access for South African products, including in value-added generating sectors such as agriculture and automobiles.